OpenTermsArchive/contrib-versions/Soundcloud/Terms of Service.md

 *   Acceptance of Terms of Use Basically, by using SoundCloud® you accept our Terms of Use, Privacy Policy, Cookies Policy and Community Guidelines and agree to abide by them.

-*   Changes to Terms of Use This section explains that our Terms of Use may change from time to time.
+*   Changes to Terms of Use This section explains that our terms of Use may change from time to time.

 *   Description of the Platform This provides a general description of the Platform, its features and functionality.

-*   Your SoundCloud Account This section explains your responsibilities should you choose to register for a SoundCloud® account.
+*   Your SoundCloud account This section explains your responsibilities should you choose to register for a SoundCloud® account.

-*   Your Use of the Platform This section sets out your right to use the Platform, and the conditions that apply to your use of the Platform.
+*   Your Use of the platform This section sets out your right to use the Platform, and the conditions that apply to your use of the Platform.

-*   Your Content This section deals with ownership of your content, and includes your agreement not to upload anything that infringes on anyone else’s rights.
+*   Your content This section deals with ownership of your content, and includes your agreement not to upload anything that infringes on anyone else’s rights.

-*   Grant of License This section explains how your content will be used on SoundCloud® and the permissions that you grant by uploading your content - for example, the right for other users to listen to your sounds.
+*   Grant of license This section explains how your content will be used on SoundCloud® and the permissions that you grant by uploading your content - for example, the right for other users to listen to your sounds.

-*   Representations and Warranties This section includes important promises and guarantees that you give when uploading content to SoundCloud® - in particular, your promise that everything you upload and share is owned by you and won’t infringe anyone else’s rights.
+*   Representations and warranties This section includes important promises and guarantees that you give when uploading content to SoundCloud® - in particular, your promise that everything you upload and share is owned by you and won’t infringe anyone else’s rights.

-*   Liability for Content This section explains that SoundCloud is a hosting service and that its users are solely liable for material that they upload to SoundCloud®.
+*   Liability for content This section explains that SoundCloud is a hosting service and that its users are solely liable for material that they upload to SoundCloud®.

-*   Reporting Infringements This section explains how to notify us of any content on SoundCloud® that you believe infringes your copyright or any other intellectual property right, or that is unlawful, abusive, defamatory or otherwise contrary to our Terms of Use or Community Guidelines.
+*   Reporting infringements This section explains how to notify us of any content on SoundCloud® that you believe infringes your copyright or any other intellectual property right, or that is unlawful, abusive, defamatory or otherwise contrary to our Terms of Use or Community Guidelines.
 You can find further information on reporting copyright infringement on our Copyright Information pages.

-*   Third Party Websites and Services Through SoundCloud® you may have access to other websites and services.
+*   Third party websites and services Through SoundCloud® you may have access to other websites and services.
 This section explains that these are separate third party services that are not under the control of SoundCloud.

-*   Blocking and Removal of Content This section makes it clear that SoundCloud may block or remove content from the Platform.
+*   Blocking and removal of content This section makes it clear that SoundCloud may block or remove content from the Platform.

-*   Repeat Infringers Users who repeatedly infringe third party rights or breach our Terms of Use or Community Guidelines risk having their SoundCloud® accounts suspended or terminated, as explained in this section.
+*   Repeat infringers Users who repeatedly infringe third party rights or breach our Terms of Use or Community Guidelines risk having their SoundCloud® accounts suspended or terminated, as explained in this section.

 *   Disclaimer This section explains that SoundCloud® cannot give any guarantees that the Platform will always be available – sometimes even a platform as awesome as ours will have a few problems.

-*   Limitation of Liability This section explains some of those things that SoundCloud will not be liable for.
+*   Limitation of liability This section explains some of those things that SoundCloud will not be liable for.
 Please make sure you read and understand this section.

 *   Indemnification If you use the Platform in a way that results in damage to us, you will need to take responsibility for that.

-*   Data Protection, Privacy and Cookies It is really important to us that you understand how we use your personal information.
+*   Data protection, privacy and cookies It is really important to us that you understand how we use your personal information.
 All information is collected, stored and used in accordance with our Privacy Policy, so please make sure that you read and understand that policy.
 Like most other websites, we also use cookies to help us analyze how people use SoundCloud, so that we can keep improving our service.
 Our use of cookies is explained in our Cookies Policy.
 Please note: if you choose not to disable cookies within your browser, you will be indicating your consent to our use of cookies as described in our Cookies Policy, so please make sure that you read the policy carefully.

 *   Meetups This section deals with SoundCloud® meetups and explains that these are not “official’ SoundCloud events, so we cannot be responsible for anything that happens at meetups.

-*   Competitions and Other Promotions This section deals with competitions, contests and sweepstakes on SoundCloud®.
+*   Competitions and other promotions This section deals with competitions, contests and sweepstakes on SoundCloud®.
 These are not run by SoundCloud, and therefore we cannot be responsible for them.
 If you want to run your own competition on SoundCloud, make sure you read and understand our Competition Terms.

-*   Use of SoundCloud Players and Widget This section includes a few restrictions on how you can use our players and widgets – basically, don’t try to use our players to create a new music or audio streaming service.
+*   Use of SoundCloud players and widget This section includes a few restrictions on how you can use our players and widgets – basically, don’t try to use our players to create a new music or audio streaming service.

-*   Subscriptions and Gift Codes This section links you to information explaining how to purchase ”Pro” and “Pro Unlimited” plans and „SoundCloud Go“ subscriptions as well as gift codes and how you can cancel your purchases in certain circumstances.
+*   Subscriptions and gift codes This section links you to information explaining how to purchase "Pro" and "Pro Unlimited" plans and "SoundCloud Go" subscriptions as well as gift codes and how you can cancel your purchases in certain circumstances.

-*   Changes to the Platform, Accounts and Pricing From time to time, we may need to make some changes to SoundCloud®.
+*   Changes to the Platform, accounts and pricing From time to time, we may need to make some changes to SoundCloud®.
 This section explains your rights in this situation.

 *   Termination This section explains how you can terminate your SoundCloud® account, and the grounds on which we can terminate your use of SoundCloud®.

-*   Assignment to Third Parties This section deals with SoundCloud’s right to transfer this agreement to someone else.
+*   Assignment to third parties This section deals with SoundCloud’s right to transfer this agreement to someone else.

 *   Severability This is a standard legal provision, which says that any term that is not valid will be removed from the agreement without affecting the validity of the rest of the agreement.

-*   Entire Agreement Your use of SoundCloud® is governed by these Terms of Use, our Privacy Policy, Cookies Policy and Community Guidelines.
+*   Entire agreement Your use of SoundCloud® is governed by these Terms of Use, our Privacy Policy, Cookies Policy and Community Guidelines.
 Any changes need to be made in writing.

-*   Third Party Rights These Terms of Use apply to the relationship between you and SoundCloud only.
+*   Third party rights These Terms of Use apply to the relationship between you and SoundCloud only.

-*   Applicable Law and Jurisdiction All of our documents are generally governed by German law.
+*   Applicable law and jurisdiction All of our documents are generally governed by German law.

 *   Disclosures This section provides information about SoundCloud, including how to contact us.